zackees/iso-env/README.md

 # About

+Got an AI app?
+Are you in dependency hell because of `pytorch`?
+Well, so was I...

 Once upon a time I wanted to release an AI tool called `transcribe-anything` to tie a bunch of AI tools together to do translations across Windows/Mac/Linux without any complicated setup.
 To do this, I made `isolated-environment`, a package built ontop of `venv`.
 It was extremely messy but got the job done, and `transcribe-anything` surged in popularity.
 Fast forward a year later and `uv` comes out. `uv-iso-env` is a remake of `isolated-environment` but built on top of `uv`, the way god intended it.

 # Simple Example